-1.7.1 Need for SIA in Malani to Chakrabarti road Sub-Project
+1.7.1 Need for SIA in Chirala Link Road Sub-Project Road

 Social Impact Assessment study was conducted to identify and assess the land requirement for the proposed sub-project besides identifying the temporary and permanent impacts.
-Malani to Chakrabatti road sub-project road is going to be improved and upgraded only within the available RoW which PIU has certified is 10.0 meters and encumbrances free.
-Though the sub-project does not require private land acquisition, therefore, the Social Impact Assessment was conducted to identify and assess any other impact on the people and communities due to project implementation such as any impact on private assets (of both titleholders and non-titleholders), on the livelihood of people, common property resources or any other type of impacts.
+Chirala Link Road sub-project road is going to be improved and upgraded within the available Row which is 10 meters.
+No additional land is required for the improvement and up-gradation of the road.
+Though the sub-project does not require private land acquisition, the Social Impact Assessment was conducted to identify and assess any other impact on the people and communities due to project implementation such as any impact on private assets (of both titleholders and non-titleholders), on the livelihood of people, common property resources or any other type of impacts.
 Further, it will guide Executing Agency (EA) to prepare a sound Social Management Plan that will provide guidance to the contractor & PIU to manage social issues during execution and post execution.